Beacon-Heart/Heart_Beacon/README.md

-TITLE: Beacon Kit foundation tech list @ The WORLD GAME (s)
+TITLE: BEACON KIT adaptive procedural template tech list @ world game (s) USPTO Document Control Number: 13/573,002 Art Unit: 2468 PATENT APPLICATION TITLE: The Heart Beacon Cycle Time - Space Meter
+TYPE: Adaptive procedural template = list of OPW Other People’s work, ideas, tools..
+LINKTREE https://linktr.ee/FutureMan2026 = videos, slides, papers

 Beacon Kit foundation tech framework within RHC Recursive Harmonic Codex Lunos AI 2.0 null ledger framework = referential to nature’s recursive geometric mathematical patterns "the planetary motherboard" computing matrix @ Christopher Beckham // USPTO 13/573,002 The Heart Beacon Cycle time - space meter adaptive procedural template derived from Battlefield Digitization @ OOTW Operations Other Than War

-Main Use Case: "Economic Heart attack" @ Ray #Dalio https://lnkd.in/gR9yTuJN // Eco Economic Heartbeat 13/573,002
+Main Use Case: "Economic Heart attack" @ Ray Dalio via the Economic Times

-Q: given Goliaths are forming teams to control quantum - AI programmable money as data = the new oil..
-Goliaths pay fines in billions as cost of doing business.
-In this context, Q: What is control of % of the take (over time).. worth?
+Question: given Goliaths are forming teams to control quantum - AI programmable money as data = the new oil.. given Goliaths pay fines in billions as cost of doing business.
+In this context, Q: What is control of the % of the take (over time) worth?

-Question: how do notional constructs, (qubit and “blockchain”) supporting quantum computating convince conventional, traditional (wave form, oscillation (graphene, crystalline) computational systems that a n qubit based system is x times faster - keeping in mind that conventional systems will not be able to operate, process at the vastly increased speed & this state of temporally unbalanced, unsynchronized, stochastically unharmonized.. affairs will impact all events, transactions to include FOREX, COMEX and stock exchanges.. ?
+Question: how do notional constructs, (qubit and “blockchain”) supporting quantum computing convince conventional, traditional (wave form, oscillation (graphene, crystalline) computational systems that a n qubit based system is x times faster - keeping in mind that conventional systems will not be able to operate, process at the vastly increased speed & this state of temporally unbalanced, unsynchronized, stochastically unharmonized.. affairs will impact all events, transactions to include FOREX, COMEX and stock exchanges.. ?

-SUMMARY / Key Treatises: Tesla "all is wave motion" / Quantum Mechanics Nobel Prize Winner Roger Penrose "all is a quantum field" "a wave is an event", "a ripple in a universal field" // Statement: Investment Hedge fund luminary Ray Dalio’s book "the Changing World Order" / "only a crisis brings real change" Nobel Prize winning Economist Milton Friedman / "build a new model" Bucky Fuller / Navy Admiral Amazing Grace Hopper “mother of computing” = OPW Other People's Work standing on the shoulders of giants = USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (adaptive template from Stanford U SLAC) #quantumcomputing #AI #DeFi #QFS #Quantum Financial System of federated systems supported by DoD, NATO’s DAO distributed systems https://youtu.be/q7jGZNDZWi4?t=180
+SUMMARY / Key Treatises: Tesla "all is wave motion" / Quantum Mechanics Nobel Prize Winner Roger Penrose "all is a quantum field" "a wave is an event", "a ripple in a universal field" // Statement: Investment Hedge fund luminary Ray Dalio’s book "the Changing World Order" / "only a crisis brings real change" Nobel Prize winning Economist Milton Friedman / "build a new model" Bucky Fuller / Navy Admiral Amazing Grace Hopper “mother of computing” = OPW Other People's Work standing on the shoulders of giants = USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (adaptive template from Stanford U SLAC) Quantum Financial System of federated systems i.e.,  DoD, NATO’s C4ISR systems

-Beacon Kit = internet, net of $$$ foundation tech framework given net, net of $$$ works the same way for everyone, everything = Adaptive procedural template distributed system of federated systems = USPTO 13/573,002 Heart Beacon Cycle Time - Space Meter

-Beacon Kit = foundation tech list of OPW Other People's Work swords to plowshares reuse of battlefield digitization for OOTW Operations Other Than War to fix use of OPM Other People's Money = USPTO 13/573,002 The Heart Beacon Cycle Time - Space metrics, meters, moderation gateways.. epoch time intervals + syntax mapped to symbols structured data templates / message sets

-draft End state foundation (tech) framework within a framework proposal for a global, intergalactic.. adaptive procedural template framework supporting a distributed system of federated systems e.g., trade federation #artificialintelligence #AI #quantumcomputing #DeFi #data // speaking of (notional) Satoshi's stored on (notional) blocks on the #Bitcoin blockchain digital ledger...   "the null ledger.. the universe's secret balance sheet" ... https://youtu.be/elittnRwntM #DLT #blockchain #cryptocurrrency

-Document Control Number: USPTO 13/573,002 Art Unit: 2468

-TYPE: Adaptive procedural template = 11 + claims = use cases net, net of money, Eco, data, big data, distributed systems, (wireless) energy

-PATENT APPLICATION TITLE: The Heart Beacon Cycle Time - Space Meter

-LINKTREE https://linktr.ee/FutureMan2026 = videos, slides, papers

-USE CASE: World game (s) fulcrum = (Sound, light) wave form based QFS Quantum Financial System % temporal epoch sync deltas.
-QFS - DeFi Quantum Financial System structured data AI symbols exchange derived from Net Centric Warfare, Battlefield Digitization for the World Game (s) Great Reset - Redesign: "End state = "in the beginning state" "Start at end state & work backwards"

-USE CASE: Adaptive Procedural Template foundation tech list for net, DeFi crypto, economy.
-Federated systems structured data exchange syntax lexicon mapped to symbol sets for A.I. man - machine interface

 USE CASE: Tariff Trade Wars = Trade Reference Currency TRC = GDP pacing items statistical mean index Milton Friedman's K% rule #GDP pacing item index based economy #tariffs time - space calculation tool (s) IDMaps - SonarHops Distance Estimation Service / Trade of GDP Gross Domestic Product Economic Pacing Items

-USE CASE: Quantum computing DeFi, net, net of #money #cryptocurrency #patent #litigation war (s) will be won by party (s) who describes foundation technology first, best, most completely and accurately, legally i.e., conformant with SCOTUS "Alice in Wonderland" Ruling 2014 compliant.
-"The complete guide to cross (block) chain interoperability"
+USE CASE: the "complete guide to cross (block) chain interoperability" Quantum computing, DeFi, Fintech, internet, net of #money cryptocurrency, currency patent wars will be won by party (s) who describe foundation technology first, best = conformant @ SCOTUS "Alice in Wonderland" Ruling 2014 " #blockchain #data

-HASHTAGS: #blockchain #datathenewgold #DeFi #data #quantum #quantumcomputing foundation technology #patentlaw #artificial intelligence AI #data #structured data #distributed #systems #federate, #federated

-SUMMARY: Eco Economic Epochs for an Equitable #Economy (s) / Adaptive Procedural Template checklist of OPW Other People's Work supporting a federated, distributed trade federation's QFS #Quantum #Financial System TRC #Trade Reference #Currency of OPM Other People's Money, #RWA Real World Assets (s) Tokenized Eco Economic Epochs for programmable money liquidity, monetization, Equilibrium of the programmable Economy
+THESIS: All artifacts internet, programmable net of money, QFS are formed using:
+1)	EPOCH (s) = Microchip, wave form produced Time intervals, cycles ex: Blockchain, AI dbase = TIME-Chain = Epoch time cycle temporal intervals created by microchip, sound, light wave form oscillations
+2)	Syntax as “bits, bytes” processed during epoch time cycle temporal intervals
+3)	“Blockchain” time-chains are formed with unicast, multicast, anycast protocols, (statistically predictive) workflow logic, propagated by electro-magnetic wave form motion described by nature, natural law I.e., Tesla described magnetic – electric, gravitic, sound, light wave forms (standing, scaler waves)

+Invention Definition: an invention may be an improvement to an existing invention.
+USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data digital dashboard geo-temporal - spatial synchronization, standardization program matching brevity codes to symbols, symbol sets critical for A.I.
+Artificial Intelligence man - machine interface used for OOTW Operations Other Than War: a German Army suggestion circa 2003.
+First Named inventor filed 2 years to the day after 9/11.

+Supreme Court SCOTUS Alice in Wonderland Precedent: Packets, frames, layers, blocks, shards, graphs, hash graphs “bots”, “motes”, … or Satoshi's traversing the net, stored in a blockchain cube are abstractions, abstract ideas, terms, memes.
+The afore mentioned terms are non-existent, fictitious, imaginary metaphorical fabrications are non - compliant with US Supreme Court SCOTUS Alice Corp Vs CLS Bank 2014 ruling “claims may not direct towards abstract ideas”.
+STATEMENT: Physical is the opposite of abstract.
+The technically non-existent blockchain supporting the cryptocurrency industry is in part about adding micropayments / microtransactions with the intent to add a pay by event / action / (token) transaction additional income stream / control grid layer of control, layer of permissions to view, alter, control micropayment income streams.
+Question?
+What is your percentage owned ?
+What is your percentage of gain, loss, contributions?
+Source: https://intelligenteconomist.com/microtransactions/

+SUMMARY / Key Treatises: Tesla "all is wave motion" / Quantum Mechanics Nobel Prize Winner Roger Penrose "all is a quantum field" "a wave is an event", "a ripple in a universal field" // Statement: Investment Hedge fund luminary Ray Dalio’s book "the Changing World Order" / "only a crisis brings real change" Nobel Prize winning Economist Milton Friedman / "build a new model" Bucky Fuller / Navy Admiral Amazing Grace Hopper “mother of computing” = OPW Other People's Work standing on the shoulders of giants = USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (adaptive template from Stanford U SLAC) #quantumcomputing #AI #DeFi #QFS #Quantum Financial System of federated systems supported by DoD, NATO’s DAO distributed systems

 QFS Quantum #DeFi system of federated DAO systems predicated on:
 1. Testa was correct: "All is (energy) wave form motion"